Wiru language: Consonants

+Vowels

 Pronouns

 Trans–New Guinea–like pronouns are no 1sg (< *na) and ki-wi 2pl, ki-ta 2du (< *ki).

 Vocabulary

 The following basic vocabulary words are from Franklin (1973, 1975), as cited in the Trans-New Guinea database:

 Syntax

 Wiru has a general noun-modifying clause construction.
 In this construction, a noun can be modified by a clause that immediately precedes it.
 The noun may, but need not, correspond to an argument of the modifying clause.
 Such constructions can be used to express a wide range of semantic relationships between clause and noun.
 The follow examples all use the same noun-modifying clause construction:

 The noun-modifying clause construction imposes a falling tone on the head noun.
 That is, no matter what the lexical tone of the noun that is being modified is, it takes on a high-low tone pattern when it is modified in a noun-modifying clause construction.